 You can register for an exam or retake through USIS until 10 days before the exam or retake.

-The final grade for this course consists of two short assigments (10 percent each) and the final examination (80 percent).
+The final grade for this course consists of two elements: a 2000-word essay on current challenges to European integration (30 percent) and a final examination (70 percent).

 Thursday 20 December, 13.00-16.00 hrs, in USC